Campinas, São Paulo, Brazil: What to pack, what to wear, and when to go [2024]

 • Plug adapter

-A plug adapter that supports outlet types C and N. Take care to choose the correct type.
-Most adapters currently being sold are just plugs and expect your electronics to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should work in most locations.
+A plug adapter that supports outlet types C and N. Make sure to find the right kind.
+The majority of adapters for sale now are just plug changers and require your devices to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one is sufficent for most locations.

 • Airplane phone mount